ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

 * **Change Storage**
   Click this button to modify your product's storage.
   !["Manage Product: Storage"](images\portal-products-0052-manage-general-storage.png "Manage Product: Storage")

+  You can allocate more disk space to your cluster (but not reduce it), and you can select Premium disks and the amount of IOPS reserved for them.

 ---

 #### 2. Manage Product: The Security tab
-Use the security tab to download your [certificate](../cloud/cloud-security) or determine which addresses are allowed to connect your database instance.
+Use the security tab to download your [certificate](../../cloud/cloud-security) or determine which addresses are allowed to connect your database instance.
 !["Manage Product: Security"](images\portal-products-006-manage-security.png "Manage Product: Security")